splunk/observability-workshop/docs/module7/vo_getting_started.md

 * Expanding the Push Notification on your device and selecting Acknowledge
 * Responding to the SMS with the 5 digit code included
 * Pressing 4 during the Phone Call
 * Slack Button

-For more information on Notification Types, see here: https://help.victorops.com/knowledge-base/notification-types/
+For more information on Notification Types, see [here](https://help.victorops.com/knowledge-base/notification-types/).

-Custom paging polices enable you to overide the primary policy based on the time and day of the week.
+Custom paging polices enable you to override the primary policy based on the time and day of the week.
 A good example would be get the system to immediately phone you whenever you get a page during the evening or weekends as this is more likely to get your attention than a push notification.

 Create a new Custom Policy by clicking `Add a Policy` and configure with the following settings: